 Dr Joao Costa

-João Costa, Lecturer in UCC since 2017, is a Physical Education teacher (Technical University of Lisbon) and Doctor in Education Sciences – Teacher Education (University of Lisbon).
+Dr João Costa is co-director of the BEDSSPE programme.
+Joao is a lecturer in UCC since 2017, is a Physical Education teacher (Technical University of Lisbon) and Doctor in Education Sciences – Teacher Education (University of Lisbon).
 He has extensive experience from working in schools with all age levels and from sports coaching.
 In 2013 he started as educator of teachers of Physical Education in their initial qualification and in-service teachers of all subjects.
 He also educates sports coaches from a range of sports for their initial qualification and their continuous development.
 João’s research interests focus on the collaborative professional development of educators (teachers, teacher educators, and coaches) through learning communities and their practice with their learners in designing a meaningful and aligned curriculum with positive pedagogies and assessment as learning.
 He serves on national and international bodies and peer-reviewed journals (either as associate or as board member), actively researching and publishing.

 Ms. Trish Fitzpatrick

 Trish has been teaching dance in the PE curriculum since 1991 in primary, post primary and third level education.
 She has contributed to conferences (PEAI, INTO) and CPD for primary and physical education teachers throughout the country.
 She wrote the creative dance strand of the Primary PE Curriculum (1999), and she trained the support teachers responsible for the national dissemination of dance in the Primary PE Curriculum (2002-2005).
 Trish worked as facilitator for the design and implementation of the dance strand of the Junior Cycle PE programme (1998-2000).
 In 2004-2005 she wrote the dance section of Resource Materials for Teaching Physical Education in the Primary School (2005) developed by the DES Primary Schools' Sports Initiative.